Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Using the Groovy API in Velocity

-The methods of the Groovy API are implemented in the business logic of the Connector for SAP Business Suite as the Java class "net.initall.ixapi.groovy.IxSapGroovyAPI".
-The available methods can be found in the Appendix.
-To be able to use the methods in Velocity as well, the Groovy API needs to be registered as a "callable".
+The methods of the Groovy API are implemented in the business logic of the connector for SAP Business Suite as Java class "net.initall.ixapi.groovy.IxSapGroovyAPI".
+The available methods can be found in the appendix.
+To be able to use the methods in Velocity, the Groovy API must be registered as "Callable".
 Callables are an expansion concept for integrating any Java classes.
-These Java classes can be registered in the portal configuration file "customcallables.cfg".
-To use the Groovy API of the Connector for SAP Business Suite, you should use the context name "GSAP".
+Such Java classes are registered in the portal configuration file "customcallables.cfg".
+To use the Groovy API of the connector for SAP Business Suite, you should use the context name "GSAP".

 <?xml version="1.0" encoding="UTF-8"?><callables